Venture debt

 Pros:

-Ownership is not diluted.
+• Ownership may not be diluted, depending on the loan terms.
 When you take out venture debt, you are able to obtain further capital without further diluting your company.
-You also will not grant board seats to venture debt financiers in the way you will for equity investors, meaning that you can raise more money without ceding more board control.
+You also will not grant board seats to venture debt financiers in the way you will for equity investors, meaning that you can raise more money without ceding more board control

 Cons:

-You must pay the money back.
-Even if your company fails, the principal and interest is owed to the lenders.
-If your company goes bankrupt, you will need to liquidate its assets to pay back lenders.
-In the event of company failure, lenders are paid back first, before any preferred or common shareholders.
+• You must pay the money back first.
+In the event of company failure or exit, lenders are paid back first, before any preferred or common shareholders.

-Requires regular income.
+• Requires regular income.
 In order to make regular payments on debt, your business needs to have a cash runway.
 This is more difficult for businesses that have irregular cash flow or are pre-revenue.
-Although venture debt is designed to accommodate companies with less regular revenue than is required for an additional loan, at some point you will have to make these payments.
+Although venture debt is designed to accommodate companies with less regular revenue than is required for a traditional loan, at some point you will have to make these payments.